thiagoscarelli/thiagoscarelli.github.io/index.md

     padding-bottom: 16px;
     width: 130px;">

-I am an applied microeconomist working on the intersection of labor and development economics.
+I am an applied microeconomist working at the intersection of labor and development economics.

 My research focuses on the different forms of labor market participation in low- and middle-income countries, with a particular interest in the self-employed and platform workers.